skynettoday/skynet-today/content/news/_posts/2018-04-19-tesla-crash.md

 > driver to be alert and have hands on the wheel.

 Was there an explicit promise?
 Maybe not.
-But the hype around Tesla's autonomous capabilities, led in no small part by Musk, does imply that you should trust the system.
-Musk originally said that [Tesla would have level 4 autonomy by the beginning of 2018](https://electrek.co/2017/12/08/elon-musk-tesla-self-driving-timeline/), but now says that its still a ways off, and Tesla also missed the deadline for a
+But the hype around Tesla's autonomous capabilities, led in no small part by the company's CEO Elon Musk, does imply that you should trust the system.
+Musk originally said that [Tesla would have level 4 autonomy -footnote a definition of level 4 autonomy - by the beginning of 2018](https://electrek.co/2017/12/08/elon-musk-tesla-self-driving-timeline/), but now says that its still a ways off, and Tesla also missed the deadline for a